salazarna/marlem/README.md

 ## Acknowledgements

-This work was supported by the Vice-Rectorate for Research and Creation at Universidad de los Andes through grant TDR-01409-25 as part of the Connected Horizons: Call for Creation, Research, and Transformation 2025 program.
+This work was supported by the Vice-Rector's Office for Research and Creation at Universidad de los Andes through grant TDR-01409-25 as part of the Connected Horizons: Call for Creation, Research, and Transformation 2025 program.

 ## License